heavyai/heavyai-charting/README.md

 # Synopsis

-HEAVY.AI Charting is a superfast charting library that works natively with [crossfilter](https://github.com/square/crossfilter) that is based off [dc.js](https://github.com/dc-js/dc.js).
-It is designed to work with HEAVY.AI Connector and HEAVY.AI Crossfilter to create charts instantly with our HeavyDB SQL Database.
+HeavyAI Charting is a superfast charting library that works natively with [crossfilter](https://github.com/square/crossfilter) that is based off [dc.js](https://github.com/dc-js/dc.js).
+It is designed to work with HeavyAI Connector and HeavyAI Crossfilter to create charts instantly with our HeavyDB SQL Database.
 Please see [examples](#examples) for further understanding to quickly create interactive charts.

-Our [Tweetmap Demo](https://www.heavy.ai/demos/tweetmap/) was made only using HEAVY.AI Charting.
+Our [Tweetmap Demo](https://www.heavy.ai/demos/tweetmap/) was made only using HeavyAI Charting.

 # Documentation

-Visit our [API Docs](https://heavyai.github.io/heavyai-charting/docs/) for additional information on HEAVY.AI Charting
+Visit our [API Docs](https://heavyai.github.io/heavyai-charting/docs/) for additional information on HeavyAI Charting

 # Testing

-New components in HEAVY.AI Charting should be unit-tested and linted.
+New components in HeavyAI Charting should be unit-tested and linted.
 All tests will be in the same folder as the new component.

 ```
 +-- src